jdrhyne/nutrient-dws-typescript-client/examples/README.md

    cp .env.example .env
    ```

-8. Edit the `.env` file and add your Nutrient DWS API key:
+8. Edit the `.env` file and add your Nutrient DWS Processor API key.
+You can sign up for a free API key by visiting [Nutrient](https://www.nutrient.io/api/):
    ```
    NUTRIENT_API_KEY=your_api_key_here
    ```